-- (a) it adopt the Wellington Regional Navigation and Safety Bylaws 2000 as per Attachment 1 to Report)).662; and - (b) it repeal all parts of the Bylaws of the Wellington Harbour Board 1985 (as amended 1993), except those identified to be saved as per Attachment 2 to Report 00.662.
-Report prepared by: Approved for submission:
+- (2) That the Council, by way of Special Order: - (a) adopt the Wellington Regional Navigation and Safety Bylaws 2000 as per Attachment 1 to Report 00.775 subject to any amendments. - (b) repeal all parts of the Bylaws of the Wellington Harbour Board 1985 except those identified to be saved in Attachment 2 to Report 00.775.

+Report prepared by:

+Report Approved by: